 From The President's

-We hope that you have found the information we have shared in our Digest to be of help to you.
-If you know of anyone that may benefit from this information, please forward our newsletter along to them by using the link below.
+If you know of anyone that may benefit from the information contained in our newsletter, please forward it along to them by using the link below.

 Until next time, take care and be well.